RichardBKeck/DATA310-Project-2/README.md

 ```
 It is worth noting that the data set itself features unnamed columns, however the columns are identified on the Machine Learning Repository's website.
 Columns 1-6 represent the features, while Column 7 is the target.

 The next step I took was to write a function that could be used to test and identify any combination of polynomial features,linear models, and alpha parameters.
-I did so using a series of "for loops and an internal K-Fold cross validation.
+I did so using a series of "for loops" and an internal K-Fold cross validation.
 The code that I produced is below.

 ```Python
 def Project2 (model, X, y, k, degrees, a_start, a_end, a_tests, random_state=123):